 This is a new mission, one of a suite of five missions designed to map the coastal region encompassing the Hull and Land glaciers and surrounding areas to the west of the Getz Ice Shelf.
 The twofold purpose is to map the bathymetry and basal topography using the gravimeter and MCoRDS radar, and at the same time to establish surface topography measurements for dh/dt.
 This particular flight is the second most inboard of the five planned flights, and it includes a centerline run of the Land Glacier and a nearby tie line.
 Finally we overfly LVIS grid lines in the Getz area during transits at high altitude, to obtain high-altitude data on an opportunistic basis.
+Flight Priority: low

+Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15

+Spacecraft Tracks: none

+Last Flown: 2014, all except Land Glacier in 2015 (altimetry only)

-Flight Priority: high Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none
+Remaining Design Issues: none

-Hull-Land 04
+Hull-Land 04 10.9 hrs total / 3.4 hrs survey

 This is a new mission, one of a suite of five missions designed to map the coastal region encompassing the Hull and Land glaciers and surrounding areas to the west of the Getz Ice Shelf.
 The twofold purpose is to map the bathymetry and basal topography using the gravimeter and MCoRDS radar, and at the same time to establish surface topography measurements for dh/dt.
 This particular flight is the most inboard of the five planned flights, and it increases the spacing of the lines from 10 km to 20 km, mainly for the purpose of extending the surveys to the base of the Flood Range.
 It also includes a centerline survey of the Berry Glacier, and the curvature of this line may be small enough to enable the line to be suitable as a gravity tie line as well.
 Finally we overfly an LVIS grid line in the Getz area during the inbound transit at high altitude, to obtain high-altitude data on an opportunistic basis.
+Flight Priority: low